US Justice Department announces measures targeting Russian disinformation ahead of US presidential election News

 The US Department of Justice on Wednesday announced the seizure of 32 internet domains linked to an alleged Russian government-backed disinformation campaign aimed at influencing US and global audiences.

-According to the DOJ, the operation, known as “Doppelganger,” reportedly sought to sway public opinion in favor of Russian interests and interfere in the 2024 US presidential election.
+According to the DOJ, the operation, known as “Doppelganger,” sought to sway public opinion in favor of Russian interests and interfere in the 2024 US presidential election.
 The campaign was allegedly orchestrated by several Russian organizations under the supervision of Sergei Kiriyenko, a senior official in the Russian Presidential Administration.
-These organizations utilized the seized domains to distribute pro-Russian propaganda and undermine international support for Ukraine.
+These organizations utilized the domains to distribute pro-Russian propaganda and undermine support for Ukraine.

 Announcing the seizures, US Attorney General Merrick Garland said: